manaswipatil11/fake-news-firewall/README.md

 A browser-based interactive epidemic simulator where misinformation spreads like a virus across a social network.
 Players deploy fact-checker tokens to contain the outbreak before it reaches 50% of nodes.

-**Course:** Computer Networks — National Chung Cheng University, Spring 2026
+**Course:** Graph Signal Processing — National Chung Cheng University, Spring 2026
 **Group Members:**
 | Member | Student ID | Role |
 |--------|-----------|------|